 “That there is not a single difference concerning their being lovable just as they are.
 The difference with ‘not-weed’ might just be beauty less visible as to untrained eyes and heart, untrained like mine have been.
 Deeply grateful for the whole of creation and the ‘garden of life’ and for the one creating force of it all.”

-And for you, what have the weeds in the garden of life taught you?
-We invite you to share your reflections below.
+What have the weeds in the garden of life taught you?